Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 1. Plans and Pricing

-Visible now features two unlimited wireless data plans after an August 2022 update.
+Visible by Verizon now features two unlimited wireless data plans.

-Visible’s premium plan, called Visible+, costs $45 a month with taxes and fees included.
+Visible’s premium plan, called Visible+, is normally $45 per month.

 The biggest difference between the two plans?
 Data speeds.

-- Visible’s base plan includes 5G Nationwide and 4G LTE data, with 5G speeds capped at 200 Mbps
+• Visible’s base plan includes 5G Nationwide and 4G LTE data

 Learn more about premium data and whether you really need it.

 Both plans include talk and text from the U.S. to Canada and Mexico.
-But the premium plan features additional international talk, text and data roaming access compared to the base plan.
+But the premium plan features additional international calling, text and data roaming access compared to the base plan.

 Visible and Visible+ Unlimited Plans